Administrative & Waste Services · San Sebastian, PR

 How does West Security Services's safety record compare to industry average?

-West Security Services's total OSHA penalty of $0 is below the Administrative & Waste Services industry average of $4,005 per employer.
+West Security Services's total OSHA penalty of $0 is below the Administrative & Waste Services industry average of $3,722 per employer.
 The employer has 0 inspections compared to the industry average of 1.2 per employer.
+For a direct comparison, Hadeed Carpet Cleaning in Springfield, VA is a similar administrative & waste services employer with $0 in current penalties.

 Explore PlainWorker